warren-bank/mirror-XMail-mail-server/docs/Readme.txt

      "RSA-AUTH" "foochallenge" "/usr/bin/myrsa-authenticate"=>
        "-c" "@@CHALL" "-f" "@@FSECRT" "-d" "@@DGEST"

-    The external program must test all lines of '@@FSECRT' to find the one (if it exists) that matches the client digest (@@DGEST).
-If it finds a match, it must return zero and overwrite '@@FSECRT' with the matching secret (username + ':' + password).
+    The external program must test all lines of 'FSECRT' to find the one (if it exists) that matches the client digest (DGEST).
+If it finds a match, it must return zero and overwrite 'FSECRT' with the matching secret (username + ':' + password).
 If a match is not found, the program must return a value other than zero.

     [table index] [configuration] [top]